No tengo madre

 No tengo madre (English title: I have no mother) is a Mexican comedy telenovela produced by Carlos Sotomayor for Televisa in 1997.

 On March 10, 1997, Canal de las Estrellas started broadcasting No tengo madre weekdays at 8:00pm, replacing Alguna vez tendremos alas.
-The last episode was broadcast on May 2, 1997 with Esmeralda replacing it the following day.
+The last episode was broadcast on May 2, 1997, with Esmeralda replacing it the following Monday.

 Natalia Esperón and Eugenio Derbez starred as protagonists.